yoshivb/bluesky-later/README.md

 - You can deploy this app to GitHub Pages by simply forking this repository and add these repository variables:
   - `VITE_IMAGE_PROXY_URL`: `https://allorigins.magic.coolify.nico.fyi/raw?url=`.
   - `VITE_METADATA_FETCHER_URL`: `https://linkpreview.magic.coolify.nico.fyi/api/v1/preview?url=`.

+You can set different values for these variables.
+Read [below](#website-card-embeds) for more details.

 ## Self Hosted Mode